drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Remove Element
 ^^^^^^^^^^^^^^

-To remove an element simply invoke the :py:meth:`MArray.remove_elem() <m_array.MArray.remove_elem>` method with the index of element you wish to remove.
+To remove an element simply invoke the |MArray.remove_elem| method with the index of element you wish to remove.

 .. code-block:: python
     :linenos: